CALL TODAY: (704) 894-9620 // Mooresville Office Location

 Tom and his Robot

-In 1993 I took the position of Chief Technical Officer for a digital reader board company where I was responsible the timely installation LED reader boards on a fleet of buses in both Providence, RI and Dallas, TX.
+In 1993 I took the position of Chief Technical Officer for a digital reader board company where I was responsible for the timely installation LED reader boards on a fleets of over 1000 buses in both Providence, RI and Dallas, TX.
 Post installation I was responsible for their ongoing maintenance and the development of wireless delivery technologies to get the data to the vehicles while under way.
 This company folded due to lack of funding but I continued to do their ongoing electronics maintenance and consulting through 2005.

 In 2005 I developed an interactive voice response (IVR) system for delivering medical test results to patients in multiple languages.
 This was the first of its kind.
 I have designed robots, worked on aerial delivery systems, setup and maintained a 300 plus two-way radio network for the ESPN ECO challenge in Maine.